-The second challenge is one of access.
-Without having some established business relationship with a prospect (the kind where they’d be willing to provide direct access to their internal marketing data), my sales research is basically restricted to “customer-facing” assets alone – in other words, the same information that anybody in the general public can access.
+The second challenge I face is one of access.
+Without some established business relationship with a prospect (one where they’d be willing to provide access to their internal marketing data), my sales research is basically restricted to “customer-facing” assets alone – in other words, the same information that anybody in the general public has access to.

-The third challenge I face is one of efficiency.
-When I’m conducting prospect research, I need to quickly (and consistently) gather information and insights about an organization’s online marketing practices, and those details should prove valuable to later stages of my sales process.
-Try to recall the last time that you visited a tailor or stylist who was able to look you over, eyeball your measurements, and bring you something that looks just great on you, first try.
+The third challenge is one of efficiency.
+When I’m conducting prospect research, I need to be capable of quickly (and consistently) gathering details and insights about an organization’s digital marketing practices, and those insights need to prove valuable in later stages of the sales process.
+Try to think back to the last time you visited a tailor or stylist who was able to look you over, eyeball your measurements, and then bring over something that fits you just great, first try.
 That’s more or less what I’m going for here.

-(Incidentally, this is going to be a fairly lengthy guide, but in practice I can usually perform my preliminary audit as described here in somewhere between one and five minutes.)
+(Incidentally, this is going to be a fairly long guide, but in practice I can usually perform a preliminary audit as described here in somewhere between one and five minutes.)

-As I said in the intro, the “eureka moment” for me came once I realized that these same challenges I face while prospecting largely mirror the challenges faced by other business owners (and marketers) when evaluating their own marketing efforts online.
+The “eureka moment” which led me to write this guide came once I realized that the same challenges I face while prospecting largely mirror the challenges faced by business owners and other marketers when evaluating their own efforts online.

-We’re both trying to identify current business challenges and come up with potential solutions, both of us often have to work with limited information, and we’re both trying to make our assessments as quickly and efficiently as possible.
+We’re both trying to identify current business challenges and come up with potential solutions, both of us are often working with limited information, and both of us are trying to make our assessments as quickly and efficiently as possible.

-So, since we’re both starting from the same place, allow me to share a few tips that I’ve picked up along the way.
-I’ve been down this road a couple times myself.
+So, since we’re both starting from the same place, allow me to share a few tips I’ve picked up along the way.
+I’ve been down this road a few times before.

 Let’s Go Over The Basics

-The first place I’ll look when conducting sales research on a new prospect is – naturally – their website.
-A website is usually the most direct point-of-contact between marketers and their audience online, and it’s generally where most key online interactions take place (ecommerce transactions, contact form submissions, email list signups, whitepaper downloads, and so on).
+The first place that I’ll look when conducting sales research on a new prospect is – naturally – their website.
+It represents the most direct point of contact between marketers and their audience online, and is generally the site where most key online interactions take place (ecommerce transactions, contact form submissions, email list signups, whitepaper downloads, and so on).

-Users will typically access a web page via a “web browser”, which requests the resources located at a specified “web address”, and then renders/presents this content for the user.
-A web browser can be a standalone application (such as Google Chrome, Mozilla Firefox, or Apple’s “Safari” browser), or an extended functionality (as is the case for various “in-app” web browsers, like the ones included in the mobile apps for Facebook, Twitter or LinkedIn).
+Users typically access web pages via a “web browser”, which requests the resources located at a specified “web address”, then renders/presents this content for the user.
+Web browsers can be standalone applications (such as Google Chrome, Mozilla Firefox, or Apple’s “Safari” browser), or an extended functionality of a broader application suite (as is the case for various “in-app” mobile browsers).

-Beyond simply fetching and displaying content from the Web, every modern standalone browser (on desktop, at least) also features a built-in suite of web development tools, to aid developers in testing and debugging their web projects.
+More than simply fetching and displaying content from the Web, every modern browser (on desktop, at least) also features a built-in suite of web development tools, to aid developers in testing and debugging their web projects.
 Most browsers even use the same keyboard shortcuts to open developer tools, which is honestly pretty thoughtful of them.

 Popping The Hood On Your Website

-Now, you might not be a web developer – I’m sure as Hell not – but that doesn’t mean we can’t learn something through using these web development tools.
-Nobody’s gonna yell at you for taking a look around back there (I promise).
+Now, you may not be a web developer – I’m sure as Hell not – but that doesn’t mean we can’t learn something through using these web development tools.
+Nobody’s gonna yell at you for taking a look around in there (I promise).

-If you’ve never opened developer tools in your browser before, the interface can be pretty overwhelming at first.
+If you’ve never opened up developer tools in your browser, the interface can be pretty overwhelming at first.
 Don’t panic.
-When it comes to performing a digital marketing audit on your own website, practically all of the information you’ll need can be found in just one place.
+When it comes to performing a digital marketing audit on your website, practically all of the information you’ll need can be found in one place.

 Specifically, we want to be able to look at all of the network requests being made as the web browser loads your page.
-In Google Chrome (my preferred browser when prospecting), these requests are listed under the “Network” panel.
-I won’t go into detail about how to access network request logs in every browser’s development tools suite, but they all present this data in a fairly similar way.
+In Google Chrome (which is my preferred browser when prospecting), these requests will all be listed under the “Network” panel.
+I won’t explain how to access network request logs in each browser’s development tools individually, but they all present this data fairly similarly.

-Chrome’s development tools also feature a “Sources” panel, which lists all of the resources successfully loaded by a web page, grouped together by HTML frame and origin domain.
-As a quick visual example, here’s what the “Sources” tab looks like in Chrome for my website’s homepage before a visitor consents to the use of tracking cookies:
+Chrome’s development tools also feature a “Sources” panel, which lists all of the resources successfully loaded by a web page, grouped by HTML frame and origin domain.
+As a quick visual example, here’s what the “Sources” tab looks like for Kairos Media’s homepage before a visitor consents to the use of tracking cookies:

 … And here’s what the “Sources” tab looks like after cookie consent:

-Note how after a user consents to my site’s use of tracking cookies, a number of new origin domains appear in the Sources panel, which I’ve highlighted in red above.
+Note how after a user consents to the use of tracking cookies, a number of new origin domains appear in the Sources panel, which I’ve highlighted in red.
 These are the origins domains for my website’s various marketing “tags”, many of which I’ll be discussing below.
-These resources can be inspected by drilling down into the origin domain of each.
+These resources can be inspected by drilling down into the origin domain for each.

-When I’m prospecting, I tend to start in the “Sources” panel first, and then dig into the “Network” panel if/when I need more specific details about those resources.
-That being said, again, it’s entirely possible to find all of the information you’ll need to conduct this digital marketing audit through network request logs alone.
+When I’m prospecting, I tend to start from the “Sources” panel first, then dig into the “Network” panel if/when I need more specific details on those resources.
+That said, it’s entirely possible to find all of the information you’ll need to conduct this digital marketing audit by looking at the network request logs alone.

-In digital marketing jargon, a “tag” refers to a small snippet of code which allows third-party software to be integrated into your website.
+In digital marketing jargon, a “tag” refers to a small snippet of code which allows third-party software to be integrated into your website or other digital properties.
 These code snippets have gone by a lot of different names over the years – web beacons, tracking pixels, web bugs – but “tag” has become an accepted, generic term in the industry.

-By looking at the resources requested by a web page as it loads, we’re able to identify which marketing tags are being “fired” on that page, and even gather some understanding of the data being sent by/to these third-party marketing tools.
+By observing the resources requested by a web page as it loads, we’re able to identify which marketing tags are being “fired” on that page, and even gather some understanding of the data being sent by/to these marketing tools.

 All Set?
 Let’s Get Auditing!